SHSMathTeam/SHSMathTeam.github.io/_pages/about.md

 Welcome!
 We are the Staples Math Team, a group of students competing in the Fairfield County Math League (FCML)!

-Our current captains are [Tom Zhang '23](https://engitom.github.io), Ben Saxon '23, and Nikhil Shivali '23.
+Our current captains are [Tom Zhang '23](https://engitom.github.io), Ben Saxon '23, and Nikhil Kanthan '23.

 ## How big is the commitment?
 We understand that things get busy in high school, but we have semi-weekly meetings where we do most of our practice.